rsore/clargs/README.md

 For full examples, see the examples/ directory

 ## Error handling
-Static type-checking should ensure proper usage and disallow building with invalid or unsupported `ValueType`s.
+Static type-checking ensures proper usage and prevents building with invalid or unsupported ValueTypes.

-All arguments are parsed, validated, cast and stored during the `parse` method and that is the only potential point of failure, meaning that if the application makes it past that function call with no exceptions, then everything should be fine.
+All arguments are parsed, validated, cast, and stored during the parse method.
+This is the only potential point of failure, meaning that if the application makes it past that function call with no exceptions, everything should be fine.